Kwame-Addo/Church-website/README.md

 # Church-website
-This is a sample church website developed for RVFCI
+This is a church website developed for RVFCI